MjCodingCamp/MjFbLogin/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+# How to use
+* # Step-1 MjFbLogin is available through [CocoaPods](https://cocoapods.org).
+To install
+* # Step-2
+* # Step-3 Configure Info.plist (ios/Runner/Info.plist):
+In Xcode right-click on Info.plist, and choose Open As Source Code.
+Copy and paste the following XML snippet into the body of your file (<dict>...</dict>), replacing [APP_ID] with Facebook application id, [CLIENT_TOKEN] value found under Settings > Advanced > Client Token in your App Dashboard and [APP_NAME] with Facebook application name

 ## Requirements

 * iOS 9+